-Case 4 is where Japanese resistivity to an American utterance is low [-resistive] with American judgment on a Japanese utterance acceptable [+acceptable].
+Case 4, No Problem, is where Japanese resistivity to an American utterance is low [- resistive] with American judgment on a Japanese utterance acceptable [+ acceptable].
 In such a case, there is no problem even if conversational participants behave according to their own principles that might be different from each other.
 This is either the case where both cultural norms would be overlapped although a given utterance is not "typical" or "mainstream" in referring to one cultural norm, or the case where the difference between them is really noticeable, but judged to be acceptable.

 In summary, these are the four cases according to the relationship between Japanese pragmatic resistivity and American pragmatic acceptability.
-Those four cases are ordered in light of the degree of 'problematicity.'
+Those four cases are ordered in light of the degree of "problematicity."
 The two polar categories are Case 1, Discussion Needed, as the highest problematic one and Case 4, No Problem, as the lowest.
 The intermediate categories are Cases 2 and 3 where both cultural groups can achieve a mutual consensus on the use of pragmatic principles by one side.
-These relationships are shown in Table 1 for the consequences of intercultural communication.